ICPSR Research Paper Competition Winners

 Undergraduate School Affiliation: Kent State University at Stark

-An Application of Maslow’s Hierarchy of Needs to the Population of Kenya (PDF)
+Paper Title: Satisfaction of Needs and Well-Being: An Application of Maslow’s Hierarchy of Needs to the Population of Kenya

 Abstract: Maslow (1954) proposes that humans are motivated by needs that are arranged in a pyramidal hierarchy.
-Failure to achieve the highest need level results in flawed personal development and poor psychological well-being.
+Failure to achieve the highest need level results in flawed personal development and poor psychlogical well-being.
 However, much of the developing world struggles to obtain the basic needs of daily life.
 Therefore, the purpose of the present study is to apply Maslow’s Hierarchy of Needs to examine possible relationships between basic, safety, and belongingness need fulfillment and the physical and mental health ratings of the general population of Kenya, Africa.
 By conducting secondary data analysis on The Afrobarometer (Mittullah et al., 2005), we examined this hypothesis.
 Individuals who failed to satisfy basic needs reported greater physical health concerns.
 In regards to psychological well-being, the failure to satisfy any of the three need types (i.e., basic, safety, or belongingness needs) was associated with increased levels of fatigue and exhaustion related to worry and anxiety.

-First Place Winner - Master's
+First Place - Master's

 Student/Author: Katie Farina